32 thousand Marches in bed with the Australian. That’s how long it takes-breakinglatest.news-Breaking Latest News

 ANCONA – The Australian flu is spreading rapidly also in the Marche region.
 Typical symptoms consist of high fever between 38°C and 40°C, chills, headache, sore throat, muscle and bone pain, tiredness and weakness, dry cough, runny nose, nasal congestion, inappetence.
-Almost 32,000 cases have been reported at a local level and the Marche Region has announced that it has 374,000 doses of flu vaccine available with the vaccination campaign that started on 18 October.
+Almost 32,000 cases reported at local level in the last week (130,000 in total) and the Marche Region has announced that it has 374,000 doses of flu vaccine available with the vaccination campaign that started on 18 October.
 “The 138 pharmacies that have joined the vaccination campaign (133 for covid) have so far received over 5,500 doses to be administered at their request because the vaccine must be booked in the pharmacy,” explains the councilor for health Filippo Saltamartini.
 The ISS underlines that most people recover within a week without requiring special medical treatment, and in the patient who does not have other pathologies, the flu rarely gives rise to complications.

 Almost 32,000 people from the Marches in bed with the flu